 Homemade chicken pot pie isn’t difficult, get all the details here!
-This recipe is flavorful and creamy with the perfect balance of ingredients!
-Try it!
+This recipe is flavorful and creamy with the perfect balance of ingredients.

 Chicken pot pies are such a timeless classic that it can seem both simple and intimidating to make yourself, but I promise it’s not difficult!
 This recipe is flavorful, creamy, and the perfect balance of ingredients.